ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 I added documentation to every target using `echo` to describe what each one does.

-Our makefile now creates our an external database volume and 2 networks.
-We needed a way to test if we have done this already.
+Our makefile creates an external database volume and 2 networks when we run `make` or `make api`.
+We don't want to do this a second time.
+So we need a way to test if we've already done this step.

+This is done with the following code:

 ```
 ifeq (,$(findstring postgres-net,$(NETWORKS)))